jayJs/jay-l10n/README.md

   lat: "Sveiki pasaule"
 }
 ```
-This way of storing the translations makes the translastion process easier.
+This way of storing the translations makes the translation process easier.
 Especially if you need to change one expression in 3 languages.

 ##HTML
 ```
-<div class="l10n" data-word="haveACoffee"></div>
+<div data-translate="haveACoffee"></div>
 ```
 If function translate(language) is run, the content of this element will be translated into disaired language.